Edison International (NYSE:EIX) Shares Sold by Capital International Investors

-Capital International Investors lessened its holdings in shares of Edison International (NYSE:EIX) by 38.9% in the first quarter, Holdings Channel.com reports.
-The firm owned 6,773,109 shares of the utilities provider’s stock after selling 4,312,801 shares during the period.
-Capital International Investors’ holdings in Edison International were worth $396,906,000 as of its most recent SEC filing.
+Capital International Investors decreased its position in Edison International (NYSE:EIX) by 38.9% in the 1st quarter, Holdings Channel.com reports.
+The fund owned 6,773,109 shares of the utilities provider’s stock after selling 4,312,801 shares during the period.
+Capital International Investors’ holdings in Edison International were worth $396,906,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Sittner & Nelson LLC acquired a new stake in Edison International during the 4th quarter valued at approximately $25,000.
-SOA Wealth Advisors LLC. grew its position in shares of Edison International by 84.5% in the 1st quarter.
-SOA Wealth Advisors LLC. now owns 428 shares of the utilities provider’s stock worth $25,000 after acquiring an additional 196 shares in the last quarter.
-NuWave Investment Management LLC acquired a new position in shares of Edison International in the 1st quarter worth approximately $25,000.
-Safeguard Investment Advisory Group LLC acquired a new position in shares of Edison International in the 4th quarter worth approximately $30,000.
-Finally, CSat Investment Advisory L.P. grew its position in shares of Edison International by 63.4% in the 1st quarter.
-CSat Investment Advisory L.P. now owns 639 shares of the utilities provider’s stock worth $37,000 after acquiring an additional 248 shares in the last quarter.
-Hedge funds and other institutional investors own 86.96% of the company’s stock.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+Public Employees Retirement System of Ohio grew its position in shares of Edison International by 6.8% in the 1st quarter.
+Public Employees Retirement System of Ohio now owns 191,385 shares of the utilities provider’s stock worth $11,215,000 after acquiring an additional 12,171 shares in the last quarter.
+Nisa Investment Advisors LLC grew its position in shares of Edison International by 10.5% in the 1st quarter.
+Nisa Investment Advisors LLC now owns 37,760 shares of the utilities provider’s stock worth $2,213,000 after acquiring an additional 3,600 shares in the last quarter.
+Advisors Asset Management Inc. grew its position in shares of Edison International by 49.0% in the 1st quarter.
+Advisors Asset Management Inc. now owns 98,370 shares of the utilities provider’s stock worth $5,764,000 after acquiring an additional 32,339 shares in the last quarter.
+B.S.
+Pension Fund Trustee Ltd acting for the British Steel Pension Fund grew its position in shares of Edison International by 84.4% in the 1st quarter.
+B.S.
+Pension Fund Trustee Ltd acting for the British Steel Pension Fund now owns 284,000 shares of the utilities provider’s stock worth $16,884,000 after acquiring an additional 130,000 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its position in shares of Edison International by 2.3% in the 1st quarter.
+Geode Capital Management LLC now owns 6,259,730 shares of the utilities provider’s stock worth $365,803,000 after acquiring an additional 141,133 shares in the last quarter.
+Institutional investors own 86.96% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Saturday, July 31st.
-Shareholders of record on Tuesday, July 6th will be paid a dividend of $0.663 per share.
-The ex-dividend date of this dividend is Friday, July 2nd.
-This represents a $2.65 annualized dividend and a yield of 4.65%.
+The company also recently disclosed a quarterly dividend, which will be paid on Saturday, July 31st.
+Stockholders of record on Tuesday, July 6th will be paid a $0.663 dividend.
+This represents a $2.65 dividend on an annualized basis and a dividend yield of 4.65%.
+The ex-dividend date is Friday, July 2nd.
 This is an increase from Edison International’s previous quarterly dividend of $0.66.
-Edison International’s payout ratio is presently 58.63%.
+Edison International’s payout ratio is currently 58.63%.

-Several research analysts have recently commented on the company.
-TheStreet lowered Edison International from a “b-” rating to a “c” rating in a research report on Tuesday, April 27th.
-Morgan Stanley lifted their target price on Edison International from $72.00 to $73.00 and gave the stock an “equal weight” rating in a research report on Monday, June 21st.
-Barclays lifted their target price on Edison International from $64.00 to $65.00 and gave the stock an “equal weight” rating in a research report on Tuesday, May 25th.
-Wells Fargo & Company lifted their target price on Edison International from $66.00 to $72.00 and gave the stock an “overweight” rating in a research report on Wednesday, April 28th.
-Finally, KeyCorp cut their price target on Edison International from $70.00 to $66.00 and set an “overweight” rating on the stock in a report on Wednesday, April 21st.
+Several analysts recently issued reports on EIX shares.
+KeyCorp cut their price target on Edison International from $70.00 to $66.00 and set an “overweight” rating on the stock in a report on Wednesday, April 21st.
+Mizuho raised their price target on Edison International from $68.00 to $77.00 and gave the stock a “buy” rating in a report on Friday, June 11th.
+Morgan Stanley raised their price target on Edison International from $72.00 to $73.00 and gave the stock an “equal weight” rating in a report on Monday, June 21st.
+Barclays raised their price target on Edison International from $64.00 to $65.00 and gave the stock an “equal weight” rating in a report on Tuesday, May 25th.
+Finally, Wells Fargo & Company raised their price target on Edison International from $66.00 to $72.00 and gave the stock an “overweight” rating in a report on Wednesday, April 28th.
 Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 The company presently has a consensus rating of “Buy” and a consensus price target of $69.33.

 About Edison International